Improve Your Written Communication Skills

 Active – ‘I recommend hiring one additional person for the ABC team at a cost of £1x per annum is my recommendation.’

-Action: You will engage your reader much more if you understand how to write actively.This article from dailywritingtips will help.
+Action: Using your active voice is essential for good written communication skills.
+You will engage your reader much more if you understand how to write using your active voice.

 You’re driving.
 Pleasant enough journey.
 Chatting to your wife and kids.
-Then the car jumps.
-A speed bump.
-You were jolted away from what you were talking about and now concentrating a little harder on getting passed the next speed bump and the one after that, until they finish.
+Then the car jumps, you’ve hit a speed bump.
+You have jolted away from what you were talking about.
+You’re now concentrating a little harder on getting over the next speed bump and the one after that until they finish.
 Writing is the same.
-A speed bump in writing does the same, jolts you out of the flow and opens your reticular filter to look for more speed bumps.
+A speed bump in writing does the same.
+It jolts you out of the flow and opens your reticular filter to look for more speed bumps.

 An example of writing speed bumps could be a spelling error, poor grammar, page numbers not in the right order, using words wrongly, jargon, or bullet points that don’t all start with a verb.

-Action: Remove speed bumps from your writing as you write and when you review your piece afterwards.
-This article from Harvard Business Review explains more.
+Action: Stop trying to sound smart, you will make fewer mistakes.
+Remove speed bumps from your writing as you write and when you review your piece afterwards.

 Write as if you are writing to your Aunt.
 When we read material written in a conversational style that mentions I and you, it talks to us directly.
-This makes the communication very real and personal; we pay attention just the same as if we were having a face to face conversation.
+This makes communication very real and personal.
+We pay attention just the same as if we were having a face to face conversation.

 Most of us have been brought up to believe that business language is stiff and formal.
 That we must adopt a different style to get our business message across.
 Just like our advice when you go to a meeting – Be yourself.
-In writing my advice is to be yourself.
+When writing, my advice is to always be yourself.
 Just ensure that you are credible because spelling and grammatical mistakes still annoy many.

 Action: Write as though you are writing to a good business friend as you sit and have coffee.